Max2k18/NewMCalc/README.md

 #### **I waiting for feedback**

 ## Technical Change history
+### 1.13.1
+  * Geometric average now works as should
+  * Refactored some parts of CalculaionCore and deleted Fragment3
+  * User can control accuracy of calculations

 ### 1.13.0
   * Added ceil and floor function
   * Added abs function